liquidctl/liquidctl/docs/developer/protocol/commander_core.md

 | 0x03 | Minor |
 | 0x04 | Patch |

+Note: the `0x01` Init/Wakeup command is exceptionally not necessary before this command.

 ### `0x05` - Init/Wakeup

 Needs to be run before changing the mode on a channel if there is a chance the channel has already been used.